Agile vs DevOps: Understanding the Key Differences

 The Final Word

-So, one can safely conclude that while there are differences between Agile and DevOps, both aim towards helping teams deliver the highest quality software products in the shortest time.
-It’s important to note that Agile and DevOps are not mutually exclusive, as DevOps is just an extension of Agile, applying the principles of Agile even as it incorporates more teams into the process
+So, that was all about Agile vs DevOps.
+One can safely conclude that while there are differences between Agile and DevOps, both aim towards helping teams deliver the highest quality software products in the shortest time.
+It’s important to note that Agile and DevOps are not mutually exclusive, as DevOps is just an extension of Agile, applying the principles of Agile even as it incorporates more teams into the process.

 .If you are looking to implement Agile and DevOps, we recommend that you get started with implementing test automation.
 Visit www.qaratest.com to get started or drop us an email at email@example.com and our team will connect with you to understand the requirements of your QA team for automation.